-This distinction is awarded to institutions of higher education (such as Mercy College) with an enrollment of undergraduate, full-time equivalent students that is at least 25% Hispanic students.
+This distinction is awarded to institutions of higher education (such as Mercy University) with an enrollment of undergraduate, full-time equivalent students that is at least 25% Hispanic students.

 At Mercy 44% of our undergraduate population is Hispanic, and we’re New York’s largest private Hispanic-Serving Institution.

 Mercy University has emerged as a national leader when it comes to awarding bachelor's degrees to Hispanic students.
 In the 2019/2020 school year Mercy issued 557 bachelor's degrees to Hispanic students.
 This is the fourth-most among private HSIs in the continental US and more than our closest competitors combined.

 Committed to Success

 As an institution we have made it a priority to improve upon the ways that we serve our students and continue to be a leader nationwide.
 This commitment has led to a 16 point graduation rate increase for our Hispanic students over the past 10 years.

 We know that success means not only providing access to education but making sure students get through college and leave Mercy prepared for a successful career.